-The results may vary and longer trains may not be suitable for every traffic or relation.
+The results may vary and longer trains may not be suitable for every type of traffic or relation.

 Longer freight trains require investments in infrastructure.
-A funding is necessary for the described adaptions of the existing infrastructure which do not fit in today's categories for:
+Funding is necessary for the described adaptions of the existing infrastructure which do not fit in today's categories for: